warthog618/modem/README.md

 Handlers for asynchronous indications from the modem, such as received SMSs, can be registered with the driver.

-The [GSM](gsm) package adds a higher level SendSMS method to the AT driver, that allows for sending SMSs without any knowledge of the underlying AT commands.
+The [GSM](gsm) package adds higher level SendSMS and SendSMSPDU methods to the AT driver, that allows for sending SMSs without any knowledge of the underlying AT commands.

 The [info](info) package provides utility functions to manipulate the info returned in